JalpeshVadgama/VueCovid19PWA/README.md

 # covid19pwa

-> A dashboard pwa for creting application with vue.js
+> A covid 19(Corona) Virus Progressive Web Application for build with Vue.js, Vuex and Axios.

 ## Build Setup